giovannic/ibm/README.md

 Possibly the data.
 This would mean I need vector based parameters

-*What are the limits of creating process functions in this way* *What are the redundant computations?*
+*What are the limits of creating process functions in this way*

+*What are the redundant computations?*

   * Low density areas
   * Variables calculated for every individual at every time (why not lazy?)

-*Are parameter structures necessary?
-Do you want to explore ranges?*

-Not for an R version.
-They overcomplicate things.
-Let's remove them.

 *How many mosquitoes/humans do we expect to model?*